pauloklaus/vue-expose-example/README.md

 npm install
 ```

-Or if you have in a linux environment with docker:
+Or if you are in a linux environment with docker:

 ```sh
 make run